 How does it work?

-Credits: Students may elect a minimum of three and a maximum of fifteen AGRADE credits.
-These will be used to complete the baccalaureate degree as well as to serve as the beginning of graduate study.
-Upon formal admission to a masters program, AGRADE credits are transferred as if they were graduate credits transferred from a graduate program at another university.
-The remaining graduate credits required for the masters degree will be earned in the conventional manner following formal admission to the graduate program.
+Students may elect a minimum of three and a maximum of 16 AGRADE credits.
+These will be used to complete your bachelor's as well as to serve as the beginning of graduate study.
+These credits are billed at the undergraduate tuition rate.
+Upon formal admission to our master's degree program, AGRADE courses are treated as if they were graduate credits transferred from a graduate program at another university.
+The remaining graduate credits required for the master's will be earned in the usual manner following formal admission to the graduate program.

 Ideally, students begin the AGRADE program during the semester that they will earn 90 credits toward your undergraduate degree, typically during your junior year.
 However, students may join AGRADE at anytime before their undergraduate degree is completed.

 Who is eligible?